lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 This section defines nonce request and nonce response message content as a CBOR structure {{RFC8949}} for use in EST-coaps, see {{EST-coaps}}.

-The CBOR structure defined in CDDL {{RFC8610}} has the following members:
+The CBOR structure has the following members:

 - All map keys are text strings.
 - The "nonce" member MUST either contain a zero-length octet string or the nonce